AgentOS

 In practice: a research agent decomposes a goal, a fact-checker verifies claims against external sources, and a publisher formats and posts results — all coordinated through the agency bus, streaming progress in real-time, with cross-agent cost tracking.

-WUNDERLAND CLI — the framework
+WUNDERLAND CLI

 npm install -g wunderland